Ibadan: Architecture

 The best method to move about the city is to use reference points and notable landmarks.

 Dugbe district is the commercial nerve centre of Ibadan.
 This is where many banks have one or more branches.
 The south west regional office of the Central Bank of Nigeria is at Dugbe.
-Also at Dugbe is the Cocoa House, Nigeria's first skyscraper.
+Also at Dugbe is the Cocoa House, Nigeria's first skyscraper and the first sky scrapper in West Africa designed by Onafowokan Michael Olutusen.

 It is one of the few skyscrapers in the city and is at the hub of Ibadan's commercial centre.
-The Cocoa house is the headquarters for the Oodua Investment Company co-owned by all south-western states.
+The Cocoa house is the headquarters for the Oodua Investment Company co-owned by all southwestern states.
 Other tall buildings around Dugbe axis include Femi Johnson glass house, CBN building, United Bank for Africa, Oxford building, Federal Radio Corporation of Nigeria's Building, among others.

 There is a museum in the building of the Institute of African Studies, which exhibits several remarkable pre-historic bronze carvings and statues.
 The city has several well stocked libraries, and is home to the first television station in Africa.
-The city has two zoological gardens, one located within the University of Ibadan and another at Agodi Gardens which also contains a botanical garden, swimming pool and leisure spots.
+The city has two zoological gardens, one located within the University of Ibadan and another at Agodi Gardens which also contains a botanical garden.

 The Bower's Tower, built in 1936, is to the east on Oke Aàre (Aare's Hill) ("Aare" in Yoruba means commander-in-chief or generalissimo), which can be seen from practically any point in the city; it also provides an excellent view of the whole city from the top.
 It is named after Robert Lister Bower, and is sometimes called "Láyípo"- a testament to the spiral staircase in the monument.

-Other attractions include Mapo Hall – the colonial style city hall – perched on top of a hill, "Oke Mapo," Mapo Hill ("oke" is hill in Yoruba), the Trans-Wonderland amusement park, the cultural centre Mokola and the Obafemi Awolowo Stadium (formerly Liberty Stadium).
+Other buildings include Mapo Hall – the colonial style city hall – perched on top of a hill, "Oke Mapo", Mapo Hill ("oke" is hill in Yoruba, the cultural centre Mokola and the Obafemi Awolowo Stadium (formerly Liberty Stadium).
 The first citadel of higher learning, University of Ibadan (formerly the University College of Ibadan), the Obafemi Awolowo Hall in the University of Ibadan is said to be one of the tallest and largest hostel in West Africa.
 The first teaching hospital in Nigeria, University College Hospital, were both built in this ancient city.
-Ibadan is also home to the Shooting Stars FC – a professional Football Club also known as 3SC.

-There are some good golf courses: the Ibadan Golf Club is a large 18-hole challenge and the Barracks course has just been extended to 18 holes.
-The most challenging and exclusive is the 9-hole IITA Golf Club based on the 1,000 hectare premises of IITA.